Rosli Dhobi: Political activities

-One of Rukun 13's aims was to establish a union of Sarawak with newly independent Indonesia.
-Besides, Sukarno, the first president of Indonesia was highly regarded by the Sarawak Malays.
+One of Rukun 13 aims was to establish a union of Sarawak with newly independent Indonesia.
+Sukarno, the first president of Indonesia was highly regarded by the Sarawak Malays.
 Posters of Sukarno were found to decorate Malay houses in Sarawak.
 Tahar Johnny, a cousin of Rosli, denied that Rosli was pro-Indonesia despite the latter taking a liking to anything Indonesian, and other members of Rukun 13 may have been pro-Indonesia.